Herefordshire, HR8 9XU

 Leading food companies around the world already recognise the business case for driving sustainability.
 For example, research from the Stern Centre for Sustainable Business established that products marketed as sustainable grew six times faster than those that were not.
-Food is a sector that particularly benefits from growth in brand loyalty and revenues, when the product and company can demonstrate credible sustainability credentials.
-Consumers are increasingly demanding that companies embrace principles of sustainability, due in part to higher awareness of environmental and social issues, and the influence of millennials and Generation Z. McKinsey describe one of the key shifts in consumption behaviour is the search for truth in products they buy and their relationships with brands.
+Food is a sector that particularly benefits from growth in brand loyalty and revenues when the product and company can demonstrate credible sustainability credentials.
+Consumers are increasingly demanding that companies embrace principles of sustainability, due in part to higher awareness of environmental and social issues, and the influence of millennials and Generation Z. McKinsey describe one of the key shifts in consumer behaviour is the search for truth in products they buy and their relationships with brands.

-Risks presented from sustainability
+Risks presented by sustainability

 How to engage your suppliers in sustainability

-So, engagement with suppliers is accepted as critical for food businesses to be able to reliably measure sustainability, and more importantly to work together to drive sustainability improvements for food products.
+So, engagement with suppliers is accepted as critical for food companies to be able to reliably measure sustainability, and more importantly to work together to drive sustainability improvements for food products.
 Which begs the question, how do food companies engage suppliers on sustainability?

-- The third theme is Assess: be transparent on how you measure supplier sustainability performance of your suppliers, and if you produce a supplier sustainability scorecard share the scorecard with them and consider sharing benchmarking information to help suppliers gauge comparative performance.
-Clearly, it’s important to be fair about cohorts included in a supplier benchmark and to fully protective sensitive data.
+- The third theme is Assess: be transparent on how you measure the supplier sustainability performance of your suppliers, and if you produce a supplier sustainability scorecard share the scorecard with them and consider sharing benchmarking information to help suppliers gauge comparative performance.
+Clearly, it’s important to be fair about cohorts included in a supplier benchmark and to fully protect sensitive data.

-- The final theme is Collaborate: work together on agreeing hotspots for sustainability improvement with the the customer and supplier or grower exploring what’s feasible and attractive to do as a manageable program.
+- The final theme is Collaborate: work together on agreeing on hotspots for sustainability improvement with the customer and supplier or grower exploring what’s feasible and attractive to do as a manageable program.
 Let’s face it, the complex nature of the food industry means that sustainability cannot be solved by individual companies acting in isolation.
 The entire industry is on a sustainability journey and we need to promote continuous improvement across supply chains with clear incentivisation for continuous improvement.